- 3.5 hours on-demand video

 - Have personally chosen to follow Jesus Christ.

-- Participants must ask a personal Mentor to meet at least four times.
+- Ask someone from your community to meet as a Mentor at least four times.

 When you have already been on a short-term Christian missions trip, you start to realize you need to do more to make a difference.
 With the Converge Course, you will prepare to do a personalized missions project.